Parteek-Manes/Waze_Churn_Prediction_Model/README.md

 Number of driving days had a negative correlation with churn.
 Users who drove more days of the last month were less likely to churn.

 - Some data was erroneous or problematic and yielded unlikely or even impossible values.
 For ex. driven_km_drives column (Max: 15,420km driven/day, seems physically impossible)

+- Generally, users who churned drove farther and longer in fewer days than retained users.
+They also used the app about half as many times as retained users over the same period.